DiceTechJobs/ConceptualSearch/README.md

 See https://github.com/DiceTechJobs/SolrConfigExamples for example solr configuration entries for configuring conceptual search within solr, including setting up the plugins.

-Currently the scripts are in the form of Jupyter python notebooks, to be run in order (1,2,3 and 4).
+Currently the scripts are in the form of Jupyter python notebooks, to be run in order (1,2,3 and any of the 4's).

-**UPDATE** I have added 3 of the 6 necessary command-line scripts.
+**UPDATE** I have added 3 of the 6 necessary command-line scripts if you want to avoid using Jupyer.
 These will pre-process the documents, and train the Word2Vec model.
 I need to add the final scripts to create the output files (or you can use the Jupyter notebooks 4.1, 4.2 and 4.3).
 The ./Settings folder contains example config files for each script, with a desription of eaching setting in the comments (hash prefixed).
 To call the command-line scripts, pass in the related config file as the only paramater, e.g.

 ```bash
 python pre_process_documents.py ./Settings/pre_process_documents.cfg